 Seattle Opera presents entertaining and insightful previews and lectures about the operas they produce every season.
 Get an inside look as you discover the beauty of opera or deepen your personal connection to the enjoyment of the opera.

-There are many ways to enjoy opera for free in Seatte: Live broadcasts from the Seattle Opera stage of McCaw Hall, community opera previews, and seasonal opera lectures are free and everyone is welcome.
+There are many ways to enjoy opera for free in Seatte: Live broadcasts from the Seattle Opera stage of McCaw Hall, community performances, family events, live broadcasts from the opera stage, and other special events are free and everyone is welcome.

 About Seattle Opera

 Since 1963, Seattle Opera has built a reputation as a leading opera company, recognized in the United States as well as around the world.
 Seattle Opera is especially known for its acclaimed works of Richard Wagner’s epic Ring.

 The company is committed to advancing the cultural life in the Pacific Northwest with opera productions of the highest caliber, and through innovative education and community programs that take opera far beyond the McCaw Hall stage at Seattle Center.